Xubuntu/wiki.xubuntu.org/Xubuntu-24.10-Release-Notes.md

     -   Increased opacity for inactive icons
     -   Wallpaper gradients are now dithered to reduce color banding

+### Xfce 4.18

+Xubuntu 24.10 also includes several updates from the stable Xfce 4.18 series.
+Highlights from each updated component can be found below.

+-   **catfish: 4.16.4-2 -\> 4.18.0-0ubuntu1**
+    -   Added new Archives and Other filters to side pane
+    -   Fixed \"no default app\" error when opening files
+    -   Performance improvements
+-   **mousepad: 0.6.1-1build2 -\> 0.6.2-1**
+-   **ristretto: 0.13.1-1build2 -\> 0.13.2-1**
+-   **xfburn: 0.7.0-1build2 -\> 0.7.2-1**
+    -   Added support for opening toast and img file extensions
+    -   Fixed help dialog opening on unintended keypresses
+-   **xfce4-clipman: 2:1.6.5-1build2 -\> 2:1.6.6-1**
+    -   GIMP action added upstream (needs added in Xubuntu)
+    -   Search history is now case-sensitive
+-   **xfce4-notifyd: 0.9.4-1 -\> 0.9.6-1**
+    -   Added preference to set the minimum width of notifications
+    -   Improved Wayland support

 ### Common with Ubuntu

 -   firefox: stable/ubuntu-24.04-4793 -\> stable/ubuntu-24.10-4955